Tunable intertwining via collective excitations

-In the simpler Dicke model, a $\mathbb{Z}_2$ symmetry-preserving drive protocol was shown to result in new dynamical phases~\cite{Chitra2015,Molignini_2018}, whenever the drive was parametrically resonant with a polaritonic mode.
-Similarly, when $\phi=0$, we have a fully U(1) symmetry-preserving drive.
+\emph{Periodic driving}--- In the simpler Dicke model, a $\mathbb{Z}_2$-symmetry-preserving drive protocol was shown to result in new dynamical phases that break time translation symmetry~\cite{Chitra2015,Molignini_2018}, whenever the drive was parametrically resonant with a polaritonic mode.
+Here, we consider an asynchronous driving protocol in which $\lambda_{1,2}(t)=\lambda_0 + \epsilon \cos(\omega t \mp \phi/2)$ with $\epsilon$ and $\omega$ the driving amplitude and frequency, respectively, and a phase lag $\phi$ between the driven cavities.
+When $\phi=0$, we have a fully U(1)-symmetry-preserving drive.
 Then, for $\lambda_0 - \epsilon>\lambda_{\rm c}$, the Goldstone mode in the SP remains pinned at zero energy and cannot be resonantly coupled to.
 The other polaritonic and Higgs modes can be excited via straightforward parametric resonance akin to the Dicke model.
-In contrast, for $\phi\neq 0$ [red trajectory in Fig.~\ref{fig:setup_phasediag}(b)], the instantaneous effective potential displays a time-dependent asymmetry, whereby the two sets of local $\mathbb{Z}_2$ minima switch between local and global minimum during every cycle.
-This implies that all polaritonic excitation modes, including the original massless Goldstone mode, acquire a fluctuating gap.
-However, for $\phi \ne 0$, the system is not amenable to a simple analysis of coupled Mathieu oscillators as done in the Dicke model and necessitates other approaches.